onesvat/fitness-rewards/README.md

 # Fitness Rewards API

 A FastAPI application that receives and analyzes workout data from ESP32 devices, managing a point-based balance system for various fitness activities.
+Now includes a Telegram bot for easy interaction!

 ## Features